 - Attend and participate in all regularly scheduled Area Service Committee (ASC) meetings (held in Vancouver on the first Wednesday of each month).
 Meetings could also be held virtually when necessary.

 - Reply to email, telephone and written questions.
 Willingness to learn and develop computer/technical skills as necessary.

 - Attend and participate in all quarterlies and assemblies in-person or virtually as required.

-- At each quarterly, assembly and GSC meeting, provide reports on activities since the previous event.
+- At each quarterly, assembly and ASC meeting, provide reports on activities since the previous event.

 - Chair appropriate committee at quarterlies and assemblies.
 Assist with venue set up and tear down.